Irish Wolfhound Common Health Concerns

 Ballyhara Irish Wolfhound feed stands

-Over the 36 plus years I have been immersed in Irish Wolfhounds, 23 plus of these years I have fed a natural diet with fresh food -- no commercial dog food nor even commercial dog biscuits.
-Please navigate over to my Nutrition web page to review our Natural Rearing program where I provide feeding advice and I have made available my feeding videos.
-We feed three times daily, NOT once or twice daily.
-This is applicable for both yearlings, adults well into their prime, and our Veterans as well as puppies who are fed up to 6 times per day.
+Over the 40-plus years I have been immersed in Irish Wolfhounds, of those I have fed a natural diet with fresh food -- no commercial dog food for 30 years.
+Please navigate over to my Nutrition web page to review my Natural Rearing program, where I provide feeding advice, and I have made available my feeding videos.
+I feed twice daily, NOT once daily.
+This is applicable for both yearlings, adults well into their prime, and our Veterans, as well as puppies who are fed up to 6 times per day.
 The purpose is to minimize the amount of food the hound ingests at every meal, reducing the possibility of overburdening and taxing their stomach.

-Next, we feed our Irish Wolfhounds on elevated feeding stands, which I have provided an illustration.
-Our feeding stands are custom built to my specifications out of solid hardwood, and most important to fit our 5-quart stainless steel bowls.
-The measurements are 17 inches high, 29 inches long (left to right) and 15 inches wide or deep.
+We feed our Irish Wolfhounds on elevated feeding stands, which I have provided a photo of above.
+Our feeding stands are custom-built to my specifications out of solid hardwood, and most importantly, to fit our 5-quart stainless steel bowls.
+The measurements are 17 inches high, 29 inches long (left to right), and 15 inches wide or deep.
 Our bowls are 11 inches in diameter and a minimum of 4 inches deep.
 I feel that feeding a wolfhound on the ground is like watching a giraffe eat from the ground.
-Both have to spread the front legs wide apart to reach their food creating a very uncomfortable stance.
+Both have to spread their front legs wide apart to reach their food, creating a very uncomfortable stance.

-I pause here to comment on a well known White Paper on GDV, by Purdue University, that suggested or implied that elevated feeding may have a causal factor in GDV.
+I pause here to comment on a well-known White Paper on GDV, by Purdue University, that suggested or implied that elevated feeding may be a causal factor in GDV.
 I believe this theory is absurd because, today, breeds subject to bloat have grown in numbers.
 For example, it is a serious problem in Standard Poodles, and they are by no means a giant breed.
 Typically 18-20 inches tall at the shoulder, this breed is normally not fed on an elevated feeding stand.
-I could cite other breed examples but summarizing my considered opinion, this is an illogical hypothesis.
+I could cite other breed examples, but summarizing my considered opinion, this is an illogical hypothesis.

 Cancer

-Heartbreaking carcinoma is a leading cause of death in Irish Wolfhounds.
+Heartbreakingly, carcinoma is a leading cause of death in Irish Wolfhounds

 To read more about these diseases and the studies funded by the Irish Wolfhound Foundation, please visit www.iwfoundation.org.
 In the case of osteosarcoma, sadly, due to his sheer size the Irish Wolfhound is not an ideal candidate for standardized treatments such as amputation.
 Also, chemotherapy, another standardized treatment therapy for cancer is mostly cost prohibitive ranging from $1,000.00 per month, this again is due to the size of the Irish Wolfhound.
 Please review my Irish Wolfhound Typical Expenses page to understand how much cancer costs, not just emotionally but financially as well.